tejuscs/adb-aws-dev/provisioning-avmc/create-avmc.md

     ![This image shows the result of performing the above step.](./images/maintenance.png " ")

 - Review and Create your Autonomous VM Cluster.
+This step can take several hours.

     ![This image shows the result of performing the above step.](./images/review.png " ")